Tapachula: Background

-The city has had a strong Chinese presence since around 1900, when a number of people from China came to work in the coffee plantations of the area.
+The city has had a strong Chinese presence since around 1900, when a number of people from the country came to Mexico to work for the coffee businesses of the area.
 Most of the descendants of these first immigrants have since dispersed throughout the Soconusco region, but there is still Asian immigration to Tapachula to this day.
-Most modern immigrants work in commerce rather than in agriculture.
+Most modern immigrants work in commerce rather than in agriculture or hard labor.
 The most visible evidence of Asian presence is the significant number of Chinese and other Asian restaurants in the city, especially in the downtown.
 A number of businesses selling Chinese food and imported items are concentrated in the San Juan market.
 The Casa de la Comunidad China (Chinese Community House) is located Cuarta Avenida Sur.
 The structure is dedicated to education about Chinese culture and was reopened in 2012 after renovations.
 Tapachula signed a sister city agreement with Dongying, China in 2011.

 Most of the city's monumental structures in the historic center were built in the first decades of the 20th century, although there are a number of significant large homes near this same area built in the 1960s in Art Deco style such as the La Portaviandas building.
 Outside the city downtown, the structures just about all date from the latter 20th century on due to recent growth.
 The historic center is marked by a large, tree-lined plaza called Parque Miguel Hidalgo.
 The center of this plaza contains an octagon kiosk with Baroque ironwork with some Moorish influence.
 Parque Miguel Hidalgo is the center of the city surrounded by the old and new municipal palaces, the Perez Porta and the Teatro al Aire Libre (Open Air Theater), which often has marimba concerts.
 The main monumental buildings of the area surround this plaza and include the old and new municipal palaces, the Perez Portal and the Teatro al Aire Libre (Open Air Theater).